In this article

 There is no limit to the number of children that you can be paid for, so a Scottish Child Payment will still be made for children who are affected by the two child limit in Universal Credit or tax credits.

 The Scottish Child Payment will increase from £10 to £20 per week from April 2022.
+This is expected to increase again to £25 when the payment is extended to older children in late 2022.

 To qualify for a Scottish Child Payment a family must be receiving ‘a qualifying benefit’.
 This means you must be getting one of the following: